-The social, environmental and economic benefits of decarbonisation are widely understood today.
-More than that, they’re growing more attractive and more crucial as technology – and the climate crisis – advance.
-Anything we do to reduce our impact on the environment is worth the effort and has the added benefit of inspiring and educating others.
+The social, environmental and economic benefits of decarbonising buildings are widely understood today.
+More than that, they’re growing more attractive and more crucial as technology – and the climate crisis – advances.
+Anything we do to reduce our environmental impact is worth the effort and has the added benefit of inspiring and educating others.
 As alternatives to carbon-based power get cheaper and more reliable, the financial savings they promise are harder to ignore and, finally, effective action on climate is the only way we’ll guarantee a safe, habitable planet for the future.
 So where do you and your operations fit in?

 A great deal of FMs are enthusiastic about improving their buildings and pushing toward sustainability.
 For others, though, this is not yet a top priority issue.
 It’s really a question of resources and awareness.

 There are always some who are hesitant to make changes, but it’s more likely they’re just not up-to-date on some of the solutions available now or what others have been doing to successfully improve.